conduktor/conduktor-docs/docs/gateway/index.md

 Kafka protocol requests (such as Produce requests) pass sequentially through each of the components in the pipeline, before being forwarded to the broker.
 When the broker returns a response (such as a Produce response) the components in the pipeline are invoked in the reverse order with each having the opportunity to inspect and/or manipulate the response.
 Eventually, a response is returned to the client.

-There are three types of components, with different responsibilities:
+There are three types of components in the flow, each with different responsibilities:
-* Authentication & Authorization: identify the principal of the request, and determine which [VCluster](concepts/05-Virtual%20Cluster.md) it belongs.
+* Authentication & Authorization: identify the principal of the request, and determine which [VCluster](concepts/05-Virtual%20Cluster.md) it belongs to
-* Interceptors: These are dynamically configured, depending on the principal and the Virtual Cluster, a chain of interceptors is built for the exchange.
-This allows to selectively add new behavior to Gateway.
-[See](concepts/06-Interceptors/01-Plugin.md)
+* Interceptors: These are dynamically configured, depending on both the principal and the Virtual Cluster, a chain of interceptors is built for the exchange.
+This allows you to selectively add new behavior to Gateway.
+See [Interceptors](concepts/06-Interceptors/01-Plugin.md) for more
-* Core Rebuilders: Coming last, this component implements the core features of Gateway: It rewrites broker address, performs isolation into Virtual Clusters, and translates Logical topics to physical topics.
+* Core features: Coming last, this component implements the core features of Gateway: It rewrites broker address, performs isolation into Virtual Clusters, and translates Logical topics to physical topics.
+See the [Topic naming convention](reference/reference-docs/#topic-naming-convention) for more on the different types of topics in Gateway